+S corporations, partnerships, trusts and estates that pay the tax for an individual can't claim a capital gains deductions.

+Specific Instructions
-Column a Describe the type of property.
-Identify the Idaho location at the date of sale.
-Column b Identify the month, day, and year the property was acquired.
-Column c Identify the month, day, and year the property was sold.
-Column d Enter the sales price.

-Column e Enter the cost or other basis.
-Basis is computed under the appropriate provisions of the Internal Revenue Code.

-Column f Compute your gain or loss by subtracting your basis (column e) from the sales price (column d).

-Line 2.
-Enter the taxable gain from the sale of your Idaho home, from federal Schedule D. If you are reporting a gain that qualifies from previous installment sales, see line 3.
+- Line 1.
+List qualifying capital gains and losses.
+Don't include gains and losses reported on lines 2 through 5. - Column a Describe the type of property.
+Identify the Idaho location at the date of sale. - Column b Identify the month, day, and year the property was acquired. - Column c Identify the month, day, and year the property was sold. - Column d Enter the sales price. - Column e Enter the cost or other basis.
+Basis is computed under the appropriate provisions of the Internal Revenue Code. - Column f To compute your gain or loss, subtract column e from column d. - Line 2.
+Enter the taxable gain from the sale of your Idaho home, from federal Schedule D. If you are reporting a gain that qualifies from previous installment sales, see line 3. - Line 3.

-Line 3.
 If you used federal Form 6252 to report the installment method for the gain on the sale of eligible property on your federal return, compute your capital gains deduction using the current year's taxable portion of the installment payment.
 Include federal Form 6252.
-Capital gain from an installment sale isn't eligible for the Idaho capital gains deduction if the property wasn't held for the minimum holding period by the date sold.
+Capital gain from an installment sale isn't eligible for the Idaho capital gains deduction if the property wasn't held for the minimum holding period by the date sold. - Line 4.

-Line 4.
 Enter the eligible capital gain net income from federal Form 4797.
-Don't include ordinary gains reported on federal Form 4797, Part II.
+Don't include ordinary gains reported on federal Form 4797, Part II. - Line 5.

-Line 5.
 Enter your distributive share of qualifying capital gain or loss from partnerships, S corporations, trusts, and estates.
-If filing Form 40, enter the amount shown from Form ID K-1, Part B, line 9.
-If filing Form 43, enter the amount of qualified gains or losses included on Form 43, line 27; this is usually the amount from Form ID K-1, Part B, line 9 multiplied by percentage shown on Form ID K-1, Part A, line 2.
+If filing Form 40, enter the amount shown from Form ID K-1, Page 2, line 39.
+If filing Form 43, enter the amount of qualified gains or losses included on Form 43, line 27; this is usually the amount from Form ID K-1, Page 2, line 39 multiplied by percentage shown on Form ID K-1, Page 1, line 6

 - Column a Describe the type of property.
-Identify the Idaho location at the date of sale. - Column b Identify the month, day, and year the property was acquired. - Column c Identify the month, day, and year the property was sold. - Column d Enter the Employer Identification Number (EIN) of the pass-through entity. - Column e Enter your distributive share of gain or loss.

-Line 6.
-Enter the total of gains and losses in column f for lines 1 through 4, and column e, line 5.

-Line 7.
-Enter the total qualifying capital loss carryover from the prior year's return.
+Identify the Idaho location at the date of sale. - Column b Identify the month, day, and year the property was acquired. - Column c Identify the month, day, and year the property was sold. - Column d Enter the Employer Identification Number (EIN) of the pass-through entity. - Column e Enter your distributive share of gain or loss. - Line 6.
+Enter the total of gains and losses in column f for lines 1 through 4, and column e, line 5. - Line 7.
+Enter the total qualifying capital loss carryover from the prior year's return. - Line 9.

-Line 9.
 If line 8 is a gain, enter 60% of line 8.
-If line 8 is a loss, you can't claim this deduction.
+If line 8 is a loss, you can't claim this deduction. - Line 10.

-Line 10.
 Enter your capital gain net income included in federal adjusted gross income.
 This is the capital gain from federal Form 1040, line 13.
-If you have a capital loss, enter 0.
+If you have a capital loss, enter 0. - Line 11.

-Line 11.
 Compare lines 9 and 10.
 Enter the smaller amount here and on Form 39R, Part B, line 10, or Form 39NR, Part B, line 6.
 This is your Idaho capital gains deduction.